Bira/octopus-carnival/_drafts/the-last-archivist.md

 armor.

 He does deviate from the stereotype in several ways which are not immediately obvious, though.
-He was born on the surface to parents who were themselves born on the surface, so a lot of his upbringing was influenced by the humans and elves and others he interacted with.
 He pays homage not to the usual dwarven gods, but to deities of luck and protectors of fools like Avandra and Cayden Cailean.
 His personality tends a lot more towards the jolly than the gruff, though you usually have to get to know him a bit to see that.

 Another thing about Urist that's not immediately obvious is that he was a member of the Sacred Order of Archivists, a secret society that was dedicated to